-The first thing in preparing tender ribs is creating a rub that's sure to delight your taste buds and add to the ribs already delicious flavor.
+The first thing in preparing tender ribs is creating a rub that's sure to delight your taste buds and add to the ribs' already delicious flavor.
 We like to keep things simple with a rub consisting of just three ingredients — salt, pepper and cayenne pepper.
 After applying a generous amount of the rub to the ribs, let them sit and marinate for a good 30 minutes.

 Most people place their ribs directly on the grill after they marinate.
 Though this will produce delicious ribs, we recommend precooking them in the oven first.
-Wrap the ribs in foil and place in the oven at 300 degrees F for 45 minutes.
+Wrap the ribs in foil, and place them in the oven at 300 degrees F for 45 minutes.
 Precooking them helps intensify the flavor and naturally brings out the juices, ensuring your ribs will be anything but dry.

 This is the easy part!
 Place the ribs over indirect, medium heat on your grill.
-The temperature should be about 325 degrees F. Cover the grill and cook the ribs for approximately two hours.
+The temperature should be about 325 degrees F. Cover the grill, and cook the ribs for approximately two hours.
 Do not check on the ribs for the first 30 minutes — this is crucial!
 If you open the grill too many times, you put the ribs at risk of drying out.
-After the two hours is up, use a fork to make sure the ribs pull off the bone easily.
+After the two hours are up, use a fork to make sure the ribs pull off the bone easily.
 If so, they are done.
 If you're using barbecue sauce, now is the time to slather the ribs in it.

 What is indirect heat?
 The cooking does not take place directly over the heat.
-If you're using a gas grill, turn on half the burners and place the ribs on the unheated side.
+If you're using a gas grill, turn on half the burners, and place the ribs on the unheated side.
 This allows them to cook more slowly and evenly and makes it less likely for them to burn.

-The most common mistakes people tend to make when grilling ribs, or grilling meat in general, include:
+The most common mistakes people tend to make when grilling ribs — or grilling meat in general — include:

 And you'll see personalized content just for you whenever you click the My Feed .